JapanJapan unlimited data eSIM · KDDI networkView plans→

 Setup timing that works better in France

-2. Download an offline map for Paris before travel day starts.
+3. Download an offline map for the first destination.

-3. Save the address of your first stay in Paris plus one backup route.
+4. Save the address of the first stay plus one backup route.

-6. Repeat a quick map or booking check before heading onward to Nice.
+7. Repeat a quick map or booking check before each rail or city move.

 Need device-specific steps?
 Use the iPhone eSIM setup guide or Samsung and Android eSIM setup guide.
 If your first stop is Paris, open those before travel day starts.
 If anything fails, keep eSIM troubleshooting guide open as backup.